Glossary of Terms

 A property of a Rule indicating the outcome if the rule matches.
 It must be either 'allow' (granting permission) or 'deny' (revoking permission). deny rules take precedence over allow rules.

-An optional asynchronous function provided in the GuantrOptions during createGuantr initialization.
-It's responsible for returning the Context object used during rule evaluation.
+An optional value or function provided in the GuantrOptions during createGuantr initialization.
+It provides the Context object used during rule evaluation.
+When a plain object is passed, it is used as a static context.
+When a function is passed, it is called on every can/cannot check (once per batch) to resolve the context.
 See the Using Context Effectively Guide.

 GuantrMeta